AC is not available for silicon Mac

 It’s virtually identical to what you see and get on an iPad.

-Example screenshot, AC on a Mac
+Example chart screenshot, AC on a Mac

 Using iPad Your Charts database files on the Mac